2020 Mnet Asian Music Awards

 The 2020 Mnet Asian Music Awards ceremony, organized by CJ E&M through its music channel Mnet, took place live on December 6 at the CJ ENM Contents World in Paju, South Korea with the theme, "New-Topia".
-The ceremony was held with no on-site audience due to the COVID-19 pandemic.
-The ceremony was the 22nd in the show's history.
+The ceremony was the 22nd in the show's history but was held with no on-site audience due to the COVID-19 pandemic.

 Background

 On September 11, CJ ENM responded to reports and confirmed that the year's MAMA will still take place despite the ongoing COVID-19 Pandemic, but no additional details were announced.

 On September 21, it was reported that it will take place on December 6 with no location confirmed.
 The ongoing COVID-19 pandemic made it impossible to hold the event in Hong Kong.
 It was the first time in 11 years that MAMA only took place in South Korea.

 On November 24, it was reported that Song Joong-ki was set to host the ceremony.